 Why am I getting an Invalid Redirect URI error in Canvas?

-A small update was made to the Canvas + Stile integration which may result in Invalid Redirect URI errors in Canvas assignments where you have linked a Stile Lesson.
-To fix this error, your Canvas and/or Stile admin can contact the Stile Support team for step-by-step instructions.
+A small update was made to the Canvas + Stile integration which may result in Invalid Redirect URI errors in Canvas assignments.
+Your Canvas admin can contact the Stile Support team for step-by-step instructions to fix the error.

 You may also be interested in the following: